The Crow: Critical reception

 The Crow is ranked 37th in IGN's Top 100 Comic Book Heroes.
-In 2005, creator James O'Barr claimed that The Crow was:

-The best-selling independent black-and-white graphic novel of all time.

-Translated into almost a dozen languages.

-Sold over a quarter-million copies worldwide.

-The second American comic book to get its author the "Storyteller Award" by the Angoulême International Comics Festival held annually in Angoulême, France.

 In other media

 Film

-In 1994, a film based on the comic (titled The Crow) was released to theaters by Miramax Films.
-The film was both a critical and commercial success, earning $50,693,129 total gross during its 1994 United States theatrical release.
+In 1994, a film based on the comic, titled The Crow, was released to theaters by Miramax Films.
+The film was both a critical and commercial success, earning $50,693,129 total gross during its theatrical release.
 A cult following, in part due to the accidental death of its star Brandon Lee on the film's set, has maintained the film's popularity, with a regular staple of movie memorabilia being found at retailers like Hot Topic.
-Three sequels have been made so far: The Crow: City of Angels (1996), starring Vincent Pérez (as The Crow), Mia Kirshner, Richard Brooks and Iggy Pop; The Crow: Salvation (2000), starring Eric Mabius (as The Crow), Kirsten Dunst and Fred Ward; and The Crow: Wicked Prayer (2005), starring Edward Furlong (as The Crow), David Boreanaz and Tara Reid.
+Three sequels have been made so far: The Crow: City of Angels (1996), starring Vincent Perez (as The Crow), Mia Kirshner, Richard Brooks and Iggy Pop; The Crow: Salvation (2000), starring Eric Mabius (as The Crow), Kirsten Dunst and Fred Ward; and The Crow: Wicked Prayer (2005), starring Edward Furlong (as The Crow), David Boreanaz and Tara Reid.

-In the late 1990s, a sequel/reboot to The Crow entitled The Crow: 2037 was in the works; it would be set in the future.
-It was written and scheduled to be directed by Rob Zombie, but it was ultimately cancelled.
+In the late 1990s, a sequel/reboot to The Crow entitled The Crow: 2037 was in the works and would have been set in the future.
+It was written and scheduled to be directed by Rob Zombie, but was ultimately cancelled.

-On April 1, 2022, a new attempt at a remake was announced by The Hollywood Reporter, with Bill Skarsgård set to star as Draven, Rupert Sanders directing, and Edward R. Pressman and Malcolm Gray co-producing.
-Days later, the site also reported that FKA Twigs had been cast as Draven's fiancée.
-In July 2022, production on the reboot was reportedly underway in Prague, Czech Republic.
-By August 26, 2022, Danny Huston was cast in an undisclosed role.
-On September 16, 2022, the film wrapped production.
+A second film adaptation of the original 1989 comic series, directed by Rupert Sanders and starring Bill Skarsgård as Eric, was released on August 23, 2024, by Lionsgate Films.

 Television

-A television series, The Crow: Stairway to Heaven (1998), was based on the first movie with Mark Dacascos replacing Lee in the role of Eric Draven.
+A television series, The Crow: Stairway to Heaven, aired in syndication in 1998, running for one season.
+An adaptation of the original comic series, it starred Mark Dacascos as Draven.

-Novels and story collections
+Novels and a story collection

-From 1996–2001, a number of novels based on the world and thematic concerns of The Crow were published, mostly by Harper.
-Authors of these novels included such notable names as Chet Williamson, David Bischoff, Poppy Z. Brite, S. P. Somtow, Norman Partridge, and A. A. Attanasio.
+From 1996 to 2001, a number of novels based on the world and thematic concerns of The Crow were published, mostly by Harper.
+Authors of these novels included such notable names as Chet Williamson (City of Angels novelization and Clash By Night), David Bischoff (Quoth the Crow), Poppy Z. Brite (The Lazarus Heart), S. P. Somtow (Temple of Night), Norman Partridge (Wicked Prayer), and A. A. Attanasio (Hellbound).

 In 1998, O'Barr and editor Ed Kramer asked an array of fiction writers, poets, and artists—including Gene Wolfe, Alan Dean Foster, Charles de Lint, Jack Dann, Jane Yolen, Henry Rollins and Iggy Pop—to interpret this Gothic fiction phenomenon.
 The Crow: Shattered Lives and Broken Dreams was released by Random House on Halloween; and a year later, in a limited signed and numbered volume, by Donald M. Grant Publishing.